IllegalLeft/dotfiles/README.md

 3. Navigate to the repo: `cd dotfiles`

-4. Install specific configs you desire with stow: `stow -t ~ vim`
+4. Install specific configs you desire with stow to the home directory: `stow -t ~ vim`

 ### Manual Install